ServerlessSam/clickops-demo/README.md

 ## During the Workshop

 During the workshop we are going to do the following:
-- Generate a CloudFormation template for the EC2, RDS and networking resources, using auto-discovery to locate all networking pieces.
+- Generate a CloudFormation template (via the "IAC Generator" feature) for the EC2, RDS and networking resources, using auto-discovery to locate all networking pieces.
-- Generate a CloudFormation template for all the serverless components created via the script.
+- Generate a CloudFormation template (via the "IAC Generator" feature) for all the serverless components created via the script.
 - Migrate this template to a CDK app via the `cdk migrate` command.
 - Migrate the template to a CDK app using the CDK CloudFormation construct.
 - Add new resources to this CDK app.